tczajka/bigint-benchmark-rs/README.md

          This uses addition, multiplication and base conversion to 10.
 * `fib_hex`: Calculate the n-th Fibonacci number in hexadecimal.
          This uses addition, multiplication and base conversion to 16.

+`e` is the most interesting in that it uses the largest variety of operations and number sizes.